 In the Mercado District, historic and contemporary culture mingle.

-For the past three decades, the city has launched its annual Fourth of July fireworks display from “A” Mountain.
+Fourth of July fireworks display from “A” Mountain.

 About 15 years ago several Tucsonans came up with an idea to honor our region’s indigenous ancestors.
 It would be a statue, somewhere at the foot of Sentinel Peak, where a Pima village existed when the first Europeans arrived in the late 17th century.